-The number of Circular Economy Credits generated must be supported by evidence demonstrating that the material reduction and recirculation activity (collection, reuse, recycling, or recovery) was achieved.
+The number of Circular Economy Credits generated must be supported by evidence demonstrating that the material reduction (reject, rethink, and reduce) and recirculation activities (reuse/repurpose, repair, restore, remanufacture, recover, and recycling) was achieved.

 No net harm

 The activities of the PCEM must not generate a net damage on the surrounding areas or communities, in social, environmental, or legal aspects, due to the benefits of reduction or recirculation of materials achieved.